How tax pooling can help your tax management

 Keep a record of tax deadlines

 Knowing when business taxes are due throughout the financial year is crucial for the health of your small business.
 If you miss an important deadline, you could receive a costly penalty.
-In New Zealand, staying on top of GST returns and paying provisional tax on time is especially important.

-The IRD has resources available to remind you of these important dates.
-You can also check the TMNZ Tax Dates Calendar to see your terminal tax and provisional tax dates.
+Inland Revenue (IR) has resources available to remind you of these important dates.
+You can also check out our provisional tax calendar to see your terminal tax and provisional tax dates.
 It is important to be proactive about tracking these yearly deadlines to meet your ongoing tax obligations.

 Make the most of automated accounting software